Optimize your website and prototype’s UX with interactive click maps

 As your business adapts to meet your customer’s evolving needs, so too must your website and digital properties.
 Of course, as you change these experiences, you’ll want to be sure users can still find the information they’re looking for and/or complete transactions effortlessly.
 This means that every mouse click, input, and swipe matters.
 So if you’re not tracking these interactions, it becomes difficult to know whether or not you’re successfully adapting your user experience to meet your users’ needs.
 That’s where click maps come in.

-And by combining click maps with Interactive Path Flows, you can now quickly understand how participants complete tasks and how they engage on specific pages.
+And by combining click maps with Interactive Path Flows, you can now quickly understand how contributors complete tasks and how they engage on specific pages.

-When a test includes a task to be completed on a website or prototype, the UserTesting Platform will summarize participant behavior (on each screen where an action was taken) using a click map.
-Click maps are available on the Metrics tab of the results page.
+When a test includes a task to be completed on a website or prototype, the UserTesting Platform will summarize contributor behavior (on each screen where an action was taken) using a click map.

-Because the click maps are integrated into Interactive Path Flows, which illustrate how users navigate from one screen to another—you’re able to more easily spot patterns and identify outliers across participants.
-This is especially helpful when tests include many participants and when carefully reviewing hours of video would be time-consuming.
+Because the click maps are integrated into Interactive Path Flows, which illustrate how users navigate from one screen to another—you’re able to more easily spot patterns and identify outliers across contributors.
+This is especially helpful when tests include many contributors and when carefully reviewing hours of video would be time-consuming.

 From this video page, all video player functionality is available, including creating a note or clip, reviewing the transcript, and seeing suggested tags.